-Frederick W. Barnes was perhaps the most famous 'forgotten' motorcycle manufacturer in Britain; his Zenith motorcycles were among the fastest motorcycles in the world for a time during the 1920s, and held the majority of speed records at the Brooklands racetrack in the 1920s.
+Frederick W. Barnes was perhaps the most famous 'forgotten' motorcycle manufacturer in Britain; his Zenith motorcycles were among the fastest motorcycles in the world for a time, and held the majority of speed records at the Brooklands racetrack in the 1920s.
 F.W.
 Barnes (the 'W' was likely William, after his father William Henry Barnes - his mother was Emma Siddall) was born in Stretford/Didsbury, Manchester, around 1877.
 He was the second child of five, with two brothers and two sisters.
 By 1901, at 23, he was living in Leeds and working as an 'Engineering Draughtsman'.
 By 1906, he was living in Surbiton, where he was married in that year.
 There is little biographical information available about Mr. Barnes, but we do know about his time with the Zenith marque, with a few anecdotal gems from those who knew him during the heady Vintage days at Brooklands, when Zenith was simply the 'make to have' if you wanted a Gold Star.

 |The 'Gradua' belt-adjuster system can be seen here from 1912.|